mozilla/releases-comm-central/chat/protocols/matrix/lib/README.md

 ### Updating single file dependencies

-another-json, base-x, bs58, content-type, and events all have a single file named for the package or named index.js.
+another-json, base-x, bs58 and content-type all have a single file named for the package or named index.js.
 This should get copied to the proper sub-directory.